Exhibit may be rabbit exhibit(s), poster, action demonstration or a combination.

 - Senior -Grades 9-12

-- Must sign up for Showmanship under correct level.
+- Must sign up for Showmanship and written tests under correct level.

 - Breed Identification and the written test will be conducted during fair week prior to the show.
 Date and time will be determined by the committee.

 - Overall winner is determined by the most earned points from all three areas and represent Rabbits in the Small Animal All-Around Showmanship contest.

 - Future Exhibitors may participate in showmanship with a rabbit exhibited by another 4-H member.